reelyactive/generable/README.md

     node generable.js

-Point your favourite web browser to [localhost:3000](http://localhost:3000).
+Point your favourite web browser to [localhost:3000](http://localhost:3000) and begin configuration.

 Configuration
 -------------

 The intent of the GeneraBLE project is for all configuration to be completed through human-friendly web interfaces.
-The configuration interfaces are still a work in progress, however.
+The web interfaces currently supported include: Reel (BLE), Hue, MIDI and OSC.

 To reset the configuration to default, simply delete the data/generable.db file and restart the program.